wakululuu/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* is a McDonalds shift manager
+* is a McDonald's shift manager
-* has a need to manage a significant number of worker contacts
+* manages a significant number of worker contacts
-* has a need to manage a large amount of work shifts
+* manages a large number of work shifts
-* prefer desktop apps over other types
+* prefers desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: McScheduler provides a one-stop solution for McDonald's shift manager's needs for shift scheduling and worker contact/compensation.
+**Value proposition**: McScheduler provides a one-stop solution for McDonald's shift managers' needs for shift scheduling and worker contact/compensation.
 All relevant information is easily available to help streamline the management process.
 It is also easy for the manager to contact workers and manage their hours and pay.
+McScheduler aims to be faster than a typical mouse/GUI driven app.

 ### User stories